DevExpress/devextreme-documentation/concepts/05 Widgets/List/20 Scrolling/01 User Interaction.md

 ---

 If simulated scrolling is used, you can specify when to show the scrollbar.
-For this purpose, use the [showScrollbar](/api-reference/10%20UI%20Widgets/dxList/1%20Configuration/showScrollbar.md '/Documentation/ApiReference/UI_Widgets/dxList/Configuration/#showScrollbar') option.
+For this purpose, use the [showScrollbar](/api-reference/10%20UI%20Widgets/dxList/1%20Configuration/showScrollbar.md '/Documentation/ApiReference/UI_Widgets/dxList/Configuration/#showScrollbar') property.

 ---
 ##### jQuery